 Here's a quick run through of a little skimmer I'm building for my temperate SW system.
 Apart from the needle wheel pump it cost about $75 to build and is comparable to a $1700 unit.
-Here are the two main tools I'll use (always wear proper eye protection): A "Dremel" type rotary tool with a cut off disc and a barrel sanding attachment to work the water bottle and a compound mitre saw for cutting PVC piping
+Here are the two main tools I'll use (always wear proper eye protection): A "Dremel" type rotary tool with a cut off disc and a barrel sanding attachment to work the water bottle

 I begin by marking and cutting a 5G. water bottle.